-The Bread Baking Essentials Every Home Cook Should Have
+The Bread-Making Tools Every Home Baker Should Have

 Looking to challenge yourself by baking a loaf from scratch?
-You'll want to check out these tools that make bread-baking simple.
+You'll want to know about these bread-making tools that make baking simple.

 Baking bread is a uniquely challenging and satisfying task.
-Sure, there’s a bit of fuss when it comes to proofing yeast and getting picture-perfect plaits, but the smell of freshly baked bread is worth it.
-The only thing you need—besides a great recipe—are a few bread baking essentials to get you started.
-And don’t miss the rest of the general baking supplies our Test Kitchen team can’t live without.
+Sure, there’s a bit of fuss when it comes to proofing yeast and getting picture-perfect plaits, but the smell of a freshly baked loaf is worth it.
+The only thing you need—besides your favorite bread recipe—are a few bread baking essentials to get you started.
+And don’t miss the rest of the baking supplies our Test Kitchen team can’t live without.
 Be sure to check out our bread baking guide for even more tips and tricks!

-Whether you prefer quick breads or yeasted breads, you’ll definitely want to invest in a few loaf pans to fix up your favorite recipes.
+Whether you prefer quick breads or yeasted breads, you’ll definitely want to invest in a few loaf pans for your favorite homemade bread recipes.
 There are plenty of options out there, but you can never go wrong with a great nonstick pan, like this one from our new line of bakeware.
 Your bread will pop right of the pan with ease.

-While we adore our stand mixers, sometimes you need to mix up bread the old-fashioned way.
-Instead of slogging through sticky bread dough with a wooden spoon, opt for a dough whisk ($13).
+While we adore our stand mixers, sometimes you need to mix up the dough the old-fashioned way.
+Instead of slogging through sticky bread dough with a wooden spoon, opt for a dough whisk.
 This tool helps incorporate ingredients quickly and easily.

 When you make bread with yeast, it’s absolutely crucial that the water you add to the dough or use to proof the yeast is precisely the right temperature.
 Too chilly and that yeast won’t grow.
-Too hot and it’s no good.
-Skip the guesswork and invest in a quick-read thermometer ($34).
-This will tell you in a few seconds if your water is the right temperature—ideally around 110ºF.
+Too hot and the yeast dies.
+Skip the guesswork and invest in a quick-read thermometer.
+It will tell you in a few seconds if your water is at the right temperature—ideally around 110ºF.

 Flexible Bowl Scraper

 Let’s face it: Bread dough can be pretty sticky.
-To make sure you get every bit of bread dough out of your mixing bowl, skip the spatula and go for a flexible, silicone bowl scraper ($7).
-You’ll find yourself using this handy tool for all your breads and plenty of other bakes.
+To make sure you get every bit of bread dough out of your mixing bowl, skip the spatula and go for a flexible silicone bowl scraper.
+You’ll find yourself using this handy tool for all your breads, plus plenty of other bakes.

 Reusable Bowl Covers